Mt Kilimanjaro Climb Marangu Route – TKMAR

 Day 5 Summit and Horombo Hut 5895m and 3720m

 Shortly after midnight, we will commence our climb to the summit of Kilimanjaro, for a chance of reaching the peak in time for sunrise.
-From Gilman’s Point, it is a further two-hour round trip along the crater’s edge to Uhuru Peak, the highest point in Africa.
+From Gilman’s Point, it is a further two-hour round trip along the crater’s edge to Uhuru Peak.
+Absorb the vista from the highest point in Africa.
 From Kilimanjaro’s summit, it is downhill all the way to Horombo Hut where we will spend our last night on the mountain.

 Day 6 Moshi

 Today’s descent continues past the Mandara encampment to the bottom of the mountain, where each hiker will receive a well-earned certificate.
-From here, you will be transferred to the hotel to celebrate your achievement, enjoy dinner and overnight.
+Next, from here, you will be transferred to the hotel to celebrate your achievement, enjoy dinner and overnight.

 Day 7 Depart